Frustrated by the loud knocking noises coming from your pipes?

 In Sarasota, the most likely reason for random banging noises when there’s no water running is sediment buildup in your water heater.
 It can be loud enough that the reverberations carry and make it seem like the knocking noise is coming from the pipes in the wall.

 The noise is steam bubbles escaping the sediment that has built up at the bottom of the water heater tank.
-It’s just like how boiling water in covered pot on the stove starts pushing up the pot’s top.
+It’s just like how boiling water in a covered pot on the stove starts pushing up the pot’s top.

 Your water heater’s heating element is at the bottom of the tank, right where the sediment has settled and mixed with water.